-Evolutionarily Distinct and Globally Endangered (EDGE) species are threatened species that have few or no close relatives on the tree of life.
-EDGE species are usually extremely distinct in the way they look, live and behave as well as in their genetic make-up.
+Evolutionarily Distinct and Globally Endangered (EDGE) species are threatened species that have few or no close relatives on the Tree of Life.
+EDGE species represent large amounts of threatened evolutionary history, and are often extremely distinct in the way they look, live and behave as well as in their genetic make-up.
 If they disappear, there will be nothing like them left on the planet.

 How we identify priority EDGE species

 We score every species in a particular taxonomic group (e.g. mammals or amphibians) according to the amount of unique evolutionary history it represents (Evolutionary Distinctiveness, or ED), and its conservation status (Global Endangerment, or GE).
 We then combine these scores to give each species an EDGE score.
 Those with high ED and GE get the highest EDGE scores and are our priority species.

 Some species are more distinct than others because they represent a larger amount of unique evolution.
 Species like the tuatara have no close relatives and have been evolving independently for many millions of years.
 Others, like the brown rat, originated relatively recently and have many close relatives.